Boulder08/chunknorris/README.md

 **--list-parameters**: Outputs a list of parameters that the selected encoder would use with your settings.

-**--qadjust**: Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to get the final quality level more constant.
+**--qadjust**: ** EXPERIMENTAL ** Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to get the final quality level more constant.
 The chunk data is output into the 'output' folder for validation.
 Works on svt-av1 and x265.
 Heavily based on trixoniisama's work available at https://github.com/trixoniisama/auto-boost-algorithm (algo v2.0), thanks!
 Requires Vapoursynth, vstools, LSMASHSource, fmtconv and vapoursynth-ssimulacra2.

-**EXPERIMENTAL**

 **--qadjust-verify**: Enables a verification pass after the final encode is finished and will output the result in the 'output' folder. **NOTE: this pass can take a very long time as it uses the complete encoding script.**